yeastphenome/yeastphenome.org/docs/_docs/development/index.md

 The documentation here will get you started to develop YeastGenome.org.
 This documentation is intended for developers.
 If you are looking to use the interface, please see the [user getting started]({{ site.baseurl }}/docs/getting-started/).
+If you want to see migration notes from the previous deployment, read [migration](migration)

 ### Setup